biomed-AI/GraphBepi/README.md

 - fair-esm  2.0.0
 - torch  1.12.1
 - pytorch-lightning  1.6.4
+- (optional) esmfold
 # Software requirement
-To run the full & accurate version of GraphBepi, you need to install the following software in the [mkdssp](./mkdssp) directory:
+To run the full & accurate version of GraphBepi, you need to make sure the following software is in the [mkdssp](./mkdssp) directory:
-[DSSP](https://github.com/cmbi/dssp) (Already in this repository)
+[DSSP](https://github.com/cmbi/dssp) (*dssp ver 2.0.4* is Already in this repository)

 # Build dataset
 1. `git clone https://github.com/biomed-AI/GraphBepi.git && cd GraphBepi`
 2. `python dataset.py --gpu 0`

-It will take about 40 minutes to build our dataset from zero with CUDA.
+It will take about 20 minutes to download the pretrained ESM-2 model and an hour to build our dataset with CUDA.
 # Run GraphBepi for training
 After build our dataset ***BCE_633***, train the model with default hyper params:
 ```